Real Madrid to face PSG in Champions League round of 16

 "They (PSG) are really very strong in every department of the field," Madrid director Emilio Butragueno said.
 "But I have to underline, we are the holders and our players, they always rise to the occasion."

-PSG bought Neymar from Barcelona for a record 222 million euro ($262 million) fee in the off-season.
-The Brazil striker scored in five straight wins as the team finished ahead of Bayern Munich in its group.
+PSG bought Neymar from Barcelona for a record 222 million euro ($262 million) fee in the off-season with a specific aim of winning a first European title.
+Madrid won six European Cups before PSG was even formed in 1970.

+"As I always say, we must be ready to play any team and we will be ready," PSG president Nasser al-Khelaifi said in a statement on the club's website.

+Neymar scored in five straight wins as PSG finished ahead of Bayern Munich in its group, finishing with a competition record of 25 goals in the group stage.

-Ronaldo scored in all six of Madrid's matches.
+Ronaldo scored in all six of Madrid's matches to set another Champions League record.

-Barcelona, which leads the Spanish league despite the loss of Neymar, was drawn to face Chelsea in a meeting of recent champions.
+Barcelona, which leads the Spanish league unbeaten despite the loss of Neymar, was drawn to face Chelsea in a meeting of recent champions.
 The English club is one of the few opponents Lionel Messi has failed to score against.

 With eight former winners in the lineup, another clash of European champions pits Liverpool against Porto.